AI-Empower-Labs/Studio/clients/java/docs/SemanticSearchApi.md

     defaultClient.setBasePath("https://studio.aiempowerlabs.com");

     SemanticSearchApi apiInstance = new SemanticSearchApi(defaultClient);
+    String documentId2 = "documentId_example"; // String | Unique identifier for the document to ingest.
-    List<File> files = Arrays.asList(); // List<File> | The file object to ingest.
+    List<File> files = Arrays.asList(); // List<File> | A collection of files to be ingested.
+Must contain at least one file.
-    String documentId = "documentId_example"; // String | Id that uniquely identifies content within an index.
-Previously ingested documents with the same id will be overwritten schema.
+    String documentId = "doc123"; // String | A unique identifier for the document within the index.
+Documents with the same ID will be overwritten.
-    String index = "index_example"; // String | Optional value to specify with index the document should be ingested.
-Defaults to 'default'.
+    String index = "my_custom_index"; // String | The name of the index where the document will be ingested.
+Defaults to 'default' if not specified.
-    List<String> pipeline = Arrays.asList(); // List<String> | Optional value to specify ingestion pipeline steps.
-Defaults to server configured defaults.
+    List<String> pipeline = Arrays.asList(); // List<String> | An array of ingestion pipeline step names.
+If not provided, server default steps will be used.
-    String webHookUrl = "webHookUrl_example"; // String | Url to use for webhook callback when operation finishes or fails.
+    URI webHookUrl = new URI(); // URI | A URL to receive a callback via webhook when the ingestion process is completed or fails.
-    String embeddingModel = "embeddingModel_example"; // String | Embedding model to use in ingestion.
-Optional.
-Default to configured default.
+    String embeddingModel = "model_v2"; // String | The embedding model to use during ingestion.
+If not specified, the server's default model will be applied.
+    String index2 = "index_example"; // String | Optional index name where the document will be stored.
+    URI webHookUrl2 = new URI(); // URI | Optional webhook URL to notify upon completion.
+    String embeddingModelName = "embeddingModelName_example"; // String | Optional name of the embedding model to use during ingestion.
-    Map<String, Object> args = new HashMap(); // Map<String, Object> |
+    Map<String, String> context = new HashMap(); // Map<String, String> | Optional key-value pairs for additional context or metadata.
-    Map<String, Object> tags = new HashMap(); // Map<String, Object> | Tags to associate with ingestion
+    Map<String, List<String>> tags = new HashMap(); // Map<String, List<String>> | A collection of tags associated with the document.
+Tags can be language-specific.
-    try {
+    List<String> ingestionPipeline = Arrays.asList(); // List<String> | Optional list of ingestion pipeline steps.
+Allows custom processing.
+    Boolean languageAutoDetection = false; // Boolean | Enable automatic language detection for document content.
+    String language = "arabic"; // String | Force a specific language for full-text search.
+Use 'simple' for no language or leave empty. try {
-      IngestDocumentResponse result = apiInstance.semanticSearchFileIngestion(files, documentId, index, pipeline, webHookUrl, embeddingModel, args, tags);
+      IngestDocumentResponse result = apiInstance.semanticSearchFileIngestion(documentId2, files, documentId, index, pipeline, webHookUrl, embeddingModel, index2, webHookUrl2, embeddingModelName, context, tags, ingestionPipeline, languageAutoDetection, language);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling SemanticSearchApi#semanticSearchFileIngestion");